JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

    1 │     2      3
 ```

-The following examples show a more complex use of `Cols` selector and move all
+The following examples show a more complex use of the `Cols` selector, which moves all
 columns whose names match `r"x"` regular expression respectively to the front
-and to the end of a data frame:
+and to the end of the data frame:
 ```jldoctest dataframe
 julia> df[:, Cols(r"x", :)]
 1×4 DataFrame